litestar-org/litestar/docs/usage/exceptions.rst

      "extra": {}
    }

-Starlite also offers several pre-configured exception subclasses with pre-set error codes that you can use, such as:
+Litestar also offers several pre-configured exception subclasses with pre-set error codes that you can use, such as:

-.. py:currentmodule:: starlite.exceptions.http_exceptions
+.. py:currentmodule:: litestar.exceptions.http_exceptions

 +----------------------------------------+-------------+------------------------------------------+
 | Exception                              | Status code | Description                              |